based on Happiness Score™

 The traditional IT metrics and staff surveys did not offer enough insight into how to improve service experience for customers.
 They didn’t meet the ambition level and goals that Orbis had for customer experience development in their strategy.
 “We were able to say that 97% have rated us between 7/10 - 10/10.
 But what can we do with that information, how can we get better?”

 Orbis decided to go after a broader understanding of what factors influence the IT service experience the most.
 They were also big advocates of continuous service improvement, so getting insight continuously and instantly was an important goal.
-Orbis wanted to introduce the idea of using XLA’s (Experience level agreement) instead of traditional SLA’s (Service level agreement) and decided to do a POC (proof of concept) with IT services.
+Orbis wanted to introduce the idea of using XLA’s (Experience level agreements) instead of traditional SLA’s (Service level agreements) and decided to do a POC (proof of concept) with IT services.

 Orbis is now measuring their IT service experience with HappySignals.
 They are currently gathering data in order to create a baseline for new IT XLA’s.
 Senior leadership level uses HappySignals continuously to review which areas of IT need improvement and to plan development actions.